December brings 2019’s 2nd Friday the 13th

 Friday, December 13, 2019, gives us the second two Friday the 13ths this year.
-Friday, September 13, 2019, presents the first one.
-Friday, December 13, 2019, gives us the second Friday the 13th.
+Exactly 13 weeks previous to this Friday the 13th, we had our first Friday the 13th on Friday, September 13, 2019.
 Unusual?
 Not particularly.
 Any calendar year has at least one Friday the 13th, and can have as many as three Friday the 13ths.
-Not that we at EarthSky suffer from friggatriskaidekaphobia – an irrational fear of Friday the 13th – but, gosh darn, the Friday the 13th in September happens exactly 13 weeks before 2019’s second Friday the 13th in December.
+Not that we at EarthSky suffer from friggatriskaidekaphobia – an irrational fear of Friday the 13th – but, gosh darn, the next Friday the 13th happens exactly 13 weeks after today’s Friday the 13th – coming on March 13, 2020.

 Yikes, these few coincidences involving the number 13 are only the tip of the iceberg.
 We could cite more …

 Keep reading to investigate the intriguing mathematics behind Friday the 13th and the calendar.